What Does a Knee Injury Feel Like?

-If you have either of these symptoms, see your doctor.
+If you have these symptoms, see your doctor.
 Together, you can figure out the cause.
 To diagnose what's causing your knee pain, your doctor will need to do a thorough exam.
-You may need X-rays, MRIs (Magnetic Resonance Imaging), or MR arthrogram -- a special type of MRI in which a dye is injected into the knee to see more detail of the joint.
+You may need X-rays or an MRI (Magnetic Resonance Imaging) to see more detail of the joint.

 What's the Treatment for Knee Pain?

 Again, treatment for knee pain depends on your specific injury.
-Mild to moderate injuries that cause knee pain will often heal on their own, given time.
+Mild to moderate injuries that cause knee pain will often resolve on their own, given time.
 To speed the healing, you can: